John Hewitt (priest): Life

 His father was William Hewett, a draper of York.
-From Caius College, Cambridge, Hewttt passed to the English College, Reims, where, in 1583, he received minor orders.
+From Caius College, Cambridge, Hewett passed to the English College, Reims, where, in 1583, he received minor orders.

-In the summer of 1585 he went to York (possibly because of ill health), where he was captured and banished in September, reaching Reims once more in November, 1585.
-After his ordination he set out on 7 January 1586.
-He used the alias Weldon, and was disguised as the serving-man of John Gardiner, Esq. of Grove Place, Buckinghamshire.
-Sometime prior to March 1587, Hewitt/Weldon was arrested at their lodgings in Gray's Inn and sent to Newgate prison.
-There he met Nicholas Horner, a tailor who was imprisoned for having harbored priests.
+In the summer of 1585, he went to York(possibly because of ill health), where he was captured and banished in September, reaching Reims once more in November 1585.
+After his ordination, he set out on 7 January 1586.
+He used the alias Weldon, and was disguised as the serving man of John Gardiner, Esq. of Grove Place, Buckinghamshire.
+Sometime prior to March 1587, Hewitt/Weldon was arrested at their lodgings in Gray's Inn and sent to Newgate Prison.
+There he met Nicholas Horner, a tailor who was imprisoned for having harboured priests.
 The irons had so injured Horner's leg that it had to be amputated; Hewitt assisted Horner during the procedure.

-In October, 1588, he was formally arraigned on a charge of obtaining ordination from the See of Rome and entering England to exercise the ministry.
-He was sentenced to death, and the day following was taken through the streets of London to Mile End Green, where he was hanged.
+In October 1588, he was formally arraigned on a charge of obtaining ordination from the See of Rome and entering England to exercise the ministry.
+He was sentenced to death, and on the following day was taken through the streets of London to Mile End Green, where he was hanged.